-Section 2543 of the PSC, which is entitled, "Sworn statement of the amount expended for reimbursable transportation payment withholding" states, in part: "Annually, each school district entitled to reimbursement on account of pupil transportation shall provide in a format prescribed by the Secretary of Education, data pertaining to pupil transportation for the prior and current school year. . . .
+Section 2543 of the PSC, which is entitled, "Sworn statement of the amount expended for reimbursable transportation payment withholding states, in part: "Annually, each school district entitled to reimbursement on account of pupil transportation shall provide in a format prescribed by the Secretary of Education, data pertaining to pupil transportation for the prior and current school year. . . .
 The Department of Education may, for cause specified by it, withhold such reimbursement, in any given case, permanently, or until the school district has complied with the law or regulations of the State Board of Education."
-(Emphases added.)
+[Emphases added.]
+Ibid.

-The Pennsylvania Department of Education (PDE) has established a Summary of Students Transported form (PDE-2089) and relevant instructions specifying how districts are to report nonpublic students transported to and from school.
+PDE has established a Summary of Students Transported form (PDE 2089) and relevant instructions specifying how districts are to report nonpublic students transported to and from school.

-"Number of Nonpublic School Pupils Transported
+Number of Nonpublic School Pupils Transported

 Enter the total number of resident NONPUBLIC school pupils you transported to and from school.
 Documentation identifying the names of these pupils should be retained for review by the Auditor General's staff.
 NONPUBLIC school pupils are children whose parents are paying tuition for them to attend a nonprofit private or parochial school.
-(Any child that your district is financially responsible to educate is a PUBLIC pupil.)"
-We found that the District inappropriately included District students who were transported to special education facilities outside of the District in the reported number of students transported to nonpublic schools.
-Students enrolled and transported to special education programs are not nonpublic school students and reporting these students as such resulted in the District being overpaid transportation reimbursements.
+(Any child that your district is financially responsible to educate is a PUBLIC pupil.) student transportation data for the prior and current school year with PDE in order to be eligible for the transportation subsidies.
+The West Middlesex Area School District completed this sworn statement for all four school years discussed in this finding.